CocoaSupply.com ships to all US territory and sometimes to Canada. But we also have CocoaSupply.ca for all Canadian customers.

 The amount of sugar and other ingredients (milk, vanilla, etc) varies depending on taste.

 Cacao butter has many different uses.
 Not only is it the base for chocolate, but it is commonly used in the cosmetics industry as well.
-It is great for lip balms and skin products, since it's known for reducing stretch marks and serves as an amazing moisturizer.
+It is great for lip balms and skin products, since It’s known for reducing stretch marks and serves as an amazing moisturizer.
 Cacao butter is also the perfect ingredient for making vegan products such as ice cream, since you can get the creamy texture without the need of heavy cream.
 People also use it for soaps and candles!

 Natural cacao butter has a very strong, rich chocolate aroma.
 It’s Pure Prime Pressed quality, just pressed out of the bean.
 Most chocolatiers love this option, since it makes their chocolate naturally fragrant.
 Deodorized cacao butter is the same as the natural, except that most of its aroma is stripped off.